gleam-lang/gleam-mode/README.md

 An eamcs major mode for the [gleam](https://github.com/lpil/gleam) programming language.

-## Development
+## Current State

-Development is being done via following [this guide](http://www.wilfred.me.uk/blog/2015/03/19/adding-a-new-language-to-emacs/) on creating a major mode for emacs.

-Current goal: Full syntax highlighting.
+This mode currently only facilitates passable syntax highlighting.
+I'm not very good at emacs language mode development, so I'd love some assistance!